SME Stories: Clarke Simmons, Founder of Neuville Grid Data

 What made you confident that the idea could be translated into a successful business?

 If you’re going to have more renewables on the grid, if you’re going to have a decentralised grid, if you’re going to have energy storage, you simply need better coordinating information.
 This ties into Ofgem’s new mandate that UK electrical utilities move to a “system operator” model.

 Our technology improves operating asset performance and financial returns.
 So, we saw technical, market and regulatory drivers pointing at an unmet need we could satisfy.
 Developing our business plan, market sensing, and early customers all gave us confidence.

 What are the biggest challenges when setting up a business in the energy sector?

 It is a very slow-moving, mature, conservative industry.
 Which makes it quite difficult to get started, particularly with a new technology.
 Very large, long-established businesses have shared that they face the same sort of technology acceptance hurdles as SMEs.
 It requires a tremendous amount of persistence to struggle through the multiple entry barriers.

 But once a technology has overcome entry hurdles and been adopted as ‘business as usual’, it enjoys a life-cycle measured in decades with very attractive commercial results.

 Years ago, when I started my first business back in Virginia, we took part in an incubation programme.
-So, I recognised all the good things the ESC programme offers.
+So, I recognised all the good things the Catapult programme offers.
 It provides sound advice, structured support, industry connections, and market insights.
 All very valuable to a start-up like ours.